beefoo/lclabs-jfp24/README.md

 * Hot button linking to a feedback form that allows users to detail concerns they have with the use of AI; issues with subject and object detection, labeling, or segmentation; or general feedback and queries.
 * "About this image" pop-up menu that displays image metadata and links back to the original digital item on the Library's website.
 * A "Save" button that allows the user to download in different formats (jpeg, png, pdf, etc.) and/or scale their collage (by width and height).
-* Undo and redo buttons to allow for incremental chanegs or corrections.
+* Undo and redo buttons to allow for incremental changes or corrections.
 * A clear/restart button to allow for large-scale correction.
 * An "Image Shuffle" button that allows users to shuffle through available images.
 * A "Background Shuffle" button that allows users to shuffle through available backgrounds/canvases.